Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Access Medical Care After Enrollment

-As a Prime beneficiary enrolled to Blanchfield Army Community Hospital, you will receive all of your primary health care needs from preventive care to acute issues in one of our Army medical homes.
-Various methods are available to access Army medicine and we strive to offer convenient options for you to communicate with your health care team.
+As a Prime beneficiary enrolled to Blanchfield Army Community Hospital, you will receive all your primary health care needs from preventive care to acute issues in one of our Army medical homes.
+Various methods are available to access Army medicine, and we strive to offer convenient options for you to communicate with your health care team.

 Appointment Line